UpCloudLtd/crossplane-provider-upcloud/DEVELOPING.md

     make run
     ```

-6. Go to `examples/providerconfig`, copy the secret template and populate it with your UpCloud API username and password:
+6. Go to `examples/providerconfig`, copy the secret template and populate it with your UpCloud API token (or username and password):
     ```shell
     cp examples/providerconfig/secret.yaml.tmpl examples/providerconfig/secret.yaml
     ```